naveens33/python_tutorials/variables_keywords_operators_datatypes/variables_reservedwords_operators.md

 _underscore

 underscore_

 2. The remainder of your variable name may consist of letters, numbers and underscores. mark1 half_score

 3. Names are case sensitive.
 case_sensitive, CASE_SENSITIVE, and Case_Sensitive are each a different variable.

+4. No special characters are allowed

 # Reserved Words
 |Reserved ||||